misaka00251/epm/README.md

 This version is a matched fork of that repo, but with Apache OpenOffice (and related) specific changes applied to the source code.
 These changes are only in effect if EPM is configured and built with the `--enable-aoo ` option.
+This version also continues to support platforms deprecated by the offical EPM.

 How Do I Compile EPM?